Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 File a Fault Divorce

 Working with an experienced New York contested divorce attorney who can protect your best interests and help you understand your rights under the law is essential.
 New York contested divorce attorney Richard Shum may be able to walk you through the process of filing a fault-based divorce.
-Our attorneys at the Law Office of Richard Roman Shum provide quality legal counsel and aggressive representation in the interest of protecting our clients’ rights.
+Our attorneys at the Law Office of Richard Roman Shum, Esq provide quality legal counsel and aggressive representation in the interest of protecting our clients’ rights.
 Call us today at (646) 259-3416 to schedule a free consultation.

 Method to Avoid Paying Alimony Description